geonetwork/geonetwork/docs/manual/docs/OGCAPI-Records/index.md

 | [Configuring GN5's OGCAPI-Records](config.md) | Learn about some of the configuration options. |
 | [Deploying GN5's OGCAPI-Records](deploy.md) | See some of the configuration options for easier deployment |
 | [Learn some technical details](develop.md) | For developers, this is a technical overview of the implementation.
+| [Content Negotiation and Profiles](content-negotiation.md) | For developers, this is a technical overview of the implementation.